zephraph/notes/Week in Review/2021/Week 21 -- May.md

 We recorded episode 5 of [[devtools.fm]] on Tuesday with the [[storybook]] crew.
 I've also got [[Orta Therox|Orta]] lined up for this week's episode which I'm pretty excited about.

 I struggled with my relationship with productivity over the week.
 I'm really rubbing up against tension between doing what I want to do versus doing what I think will be good for my growth as an engineer.
 They aren't necessarily the same thing.
-Also, I have this principle of [[Recurse#Principles to govern my time at RC]]
+Also, I have this principle of [[Recurse#1 Completion is never the goal|Completion is never the goal]] that I feel like I'm struggling with a bit.
+There are some different veins here...
+I don't want to continue down a path that I feel like isn't serving me or feeling enriching.
+If it's a struglg